-“They are the most cost-effective van on the market today… they’re 25% less than name-brand competitors and they come with a five-year bumper-to-bumper 100,000 mile warranty.
+“They are the most cost-effective van on the market today… they’re 25 percent less than name-brand competitors and they come with a five-year, bumper-to-bumper, 100,000-mile warranty.
 They help us maintain our investments and have a better bottom line by not paying for fancy vehicles like Ford, Chevy, or Mercedes.”

 — Georg Efird, Blue Planet Plumbing

-One of the unexpected benefits of this vehicle is its multi-tasking lockable center console for those long days on the road where your front seat turns into your mobile office.
-It even has a fold-down passenger seat that creates a convenient work desk.
+One of the unexpected benefits of this vehicle is its multi-tasking lockable center console for those long days on the road, where your front seat turns into your mobile office.
+Its fold-down passenger seat creates a convenient work desk.

-Georg’s one downside to the Nissan NV® is that you can only fit a 9‘6“ piece of pipe in it when the van has a pipe cage inside to protect the driver, and most of the pipes Georg’s team use come in 10-foot lengths.
+Georg’s one downside to the Nissan NV® is that you can only fit a 9-foot 6-inch piece of pipe in it when the van has a pipe cage inside to protect the driver, and most of the pipes Georg’s team use come in 10-foot lengths.

 3. Fuel-Efficient City Slicker: Nissan NV200® COMPACT CARGO